Student Handbook

 21st Century Life and Careers - 5 credits

-High School Credits - Students should complete:
+High School Credits - By the end of June, students should complete:

 - 35 credits by the end of 9th Grade, freshman year